-Many of us regularly reach for a cup of coffee or tea to give us a caffeine boost, but if you’re out and about the cost of this can mount up.
+Many of us regularly reach for a cup of coffee or tea to give us a caffeine boost, but if you’re out and about and can't bring a thermos from home, the cost of this can quickly mount up.

-You can use any brand of reusable cup in each store.
+You can use any brand of reusable cup in any of the stores.
 The cheapest and easiest way is to buy a £1 reusable plastic cup at Starbucks, marked with a line for its 350ml size (known as ‘Tall’ at Starbucks).
 We’ve taken the Starbucks cup into other stores and it worked fine – though expect a bit of banter with the barista…

 The Starbucks cup and similar we spotted are medium-sized 350ml versions – though we know coffee shops have weird and wonderful names for their different sizes – so if you’re after a regular-sized drink this works for you.
 If you want a small, your cup will just be filled to the appropriate level, but if you’re after a large, this would overfill so won’t be for you.

 - Pret A Manger – 50p off.
 At all Pret stores (increased from 25p off in 2018), including cold drinks.
 Pret started selling its own cups in June 2018, at a cost of £10 each.
 The discount includes filter coffee, making it £1 a cup as drinks prices have increased in 2022.

 - Starbucks – 25p off.
 At any Starbucks store or counter, on hot or cold drinks, including at cinemas and train stations.
 The discount's 25p but it normally charges 5p per disposable cup (so in total you can save 30p with your own cup).
 We've checked with Starbucks, and the discount includes filter coffee.

 - Paul – 50p off.
 Paul offers 50p off when you bring your own cup.
 It sells Paul branded plastic reusable cups for £3.50 (or a glass KeepCup for £11.95), but you can use your own instead.